 You can simply calculate the perfect PPC bid every time.
 Yes, there is a formula!
 Use this foruula to find the perfect bid for your keywords according to your target ACOS.

-Amazon’s ad ranking algorithm, or A9, is attracted to ads with a history of selling, thorough descriptions, and plenty of reviews.
+Amazon’s ad ranking algorithm, or A9, is particularly drawn to ads that boast a history of selling, feature thorough descriptions, and accumulate plenty of reviews.

 Amazon uses performance and relevance metrics to determine ad quality.